Troubleshooting a Mold in Composting Toilet: It’s Probably Not What You Think

-It took six weeks for bacteria to create a rich environment, but there was still minimal progress made on the process of creating compost.
+It took six weeks for bacteria to create a rich environment, but there was still minimal progress made in the process of creating compost.
 Use appropriate bulking agents and make sure not to use any disinfectant or antibacterial cleaner while using this system.

 The composting toilet will typically receive enough moisture to meet adequate moist requirements.
-There may be instances where it's necessary for the pile to periodically sprayed with water if the toilet not used over an extended period of time.
+There may be instances where it’s necessary for the pile to be periodically sprayed with water if the toilet is not used over an extended period of time.

-To ensure ample moisture, pour 5 liters of water into the toilet and let sit in 2 hours before mixing together again.
+To ensure ample moisture, pour 5 liters of water into the toilet and let sit for 2 hours before mixing together again.
 If there are still dry on your pile after this adjustment then add another 5 liters worth to make sure everything stays wet.

 The compost pile can be too wet.
 It’s best to create a moist content of around 50%.
 If the toilet is also wet, it needs more wood shavings and/or less use time so that water doesn’t build up in the area where you’re using it.